badconduct/gemini-98-proxy-client/README.md

 ---

-## 🧠 Features
+## 🧠 Core Features

+### Key Features

 - **Secure, File-Based Profiles:** No more cookies for state.
 Every user has a password-protected profile saved securely on the server.
 - **Multi-Profile Launcher System:** The application starts with a login portal.
 Log in to an existing account or create a new one.
 The buddy list then "launches" in a new window.
-- **Administrator Role & User Management:** The first user created becomes the prime administrator, who can view all users, grant/revoke admin status, and delete accounts.
-- **Advanced Social & Age Dynamics:**
-  - **Social Groups:** Friends are organized into distinct groups (Students, Townies/Alumni, Online Friends) with their own social rules.
-  - **Dynamic Relationships:** Your age and social group determine your starting relationships with other characters.
-  - **Personalized AI:** The AI's personality and behavior change dramatically based on your age, social status, and conversation history.
-- **Deep AI Personas:** Chat with over a dozen unique AI friends, each with distinct personalities, interests, and schedules.
+- **Deep AI Personas:** Chat with over a dozen unique AI friends, each with distinct personalities, interests, and online/offline schedules that vary based on the season.
+- **Helpful Utility Bots:** Get help from specialized bots: `Code Bot` for programming, `98SE Help Bot` for retro troubleshooting, `Nostalgia Bot` for hints, and a general-purpose `Gemini Bot`.
 - **No Front-End Frameworks:** Works in Netscape 4 or IE6, no webpack, no BS.

----

-## 🤖 The Social Simulation Engine
+### The Social Simulation Engine (In-Depth)

 The core of the application is a dynamic rules engine that generates unique system instructions for the Gemini API in real-time.